Pikachuxxxx/RazixMemory/README.md

 It will also act as a base for custom rzstl::Allocator and RZSTL.

-- Razix uses custom malloc and free (using native kernel functions)
+- Razix uses custom malloc and free + overrides new and delete operators
 - We use the kernel functions with a allocation strategy to manage the memory
 - First stage of memory pools are seperated by their alignments, hence same aligned data are placed one place ??????
 IDK man
 - However one needs to consider not only that the data is packed properly but also is together(algiment vs distance of allocation needs to-go hand in hand)